 The recognition, by psychologists and good managers, that the older we get, the higher the percentage of ideas, attitudes, models, and behaviors are no longer adaptive in a changing world.
 We need to unlearn those less adaptive neural structures continuously.
 For a good primer, see Jack Uldrich, Higher Unlearning (2011).
 See also Reverse mentoring, for one great unlearning technique all mature leaders should use.

-UPGO strategic foresight education and practice domains
+POGU foresight practice domains

 A proposed perfect future society (never so good-looking when examined closely!)
 The most famous example is the book Utopia by Sir Thomas More (1516).
 For a broad collection of presumed utopias, and the various deluded leaders and writers who have proposed them, and the tragic forms of social control that have resulted, from 1490 BCE to 1998 CE, see the Faber Book of Utopias (1999) edited by John Carey.
 See also Protopia, a place that’s not perfect, but is measurably, progressively better than the present, along some set of variables.

 A vision is a clear view of the future, usually one that an organization is working toward achieving for itself.
 Note that a vision is usually singular: an organization with a unified vision statement is not thinking about alternative futures.

 The combination of volunteeering, as service work or capacity-building activities with people who need it, donations of goods or capital, and tourism, either at home or around the world.
 It is most often done in areas one rarely visits.
 Needy communities can easily be found very close to just about every major tourism destination.
 See Voluntourism.org for more.

 A U.S. army way of describing a difficult situation.
 Iraq today, perhaps.
 “We live in times of VUCA.”